italrr/cr/docs/Lore.md

 ## Companies relevant to the game

+# Similán Rocketry

+Similán Rocketry is Spaceship manufacturer founded by The Vega Group in 2100.
+Their main factory is located in Orion.
+Similán specializes in the making of very high end spaceships.
+Their main line Infraray has some of the most advanced Spaceships ever created.
+Their version of the IVTE is capable of producing propulsion towards the front of the ship, something most IVTEs cannot do.

+Similán has an office in Doluz.

 ### Tesla Industries

 Tesla develops androids, and replacement parts, but also some lower-end prosthetics.
 It's mid level company located in Doluz.